susanwinters214/webdev/README.md

 # Web Development Learning Depot

 ## FRONT END BASICS

+A browser is made up of 2 components - a Rendering Engine (for HTML & CSS displays) and a Scripting Engine (for processing JavaScript)

 ### Set Up Your Working Environment / Text Editors for Front End
 * [CodePen](http://codepen.io/) - A great place to start without downloading anything
 * [Notepad++](https://notepad-plus-plus.org/)